-Performance — Fleets throughout North America wouldn’t use biodiesel blends if the fuel didn’t perform.
+Strong performance — Fleets throughout North America wouldn’t use biodiesel blends if the fuel didn’t perform.
 In some areas, biodiesel actually outperforms petroleum diesel.
-For instance, the ASTM specification for biodiesel requires a minimum Cetane number of 47, compared with the ASTM diesel spec of 40.
+For instance, the ASTM specification for biodiesel requires a minimum Cetane number of 47, compared with the petroleum diesel spec of 40.
 Higher Cetane equals a shorter ignition time and better performance.
 Also, the removal of sulfur in ULSD took the lubricity out of the fuel.
 A B2 blend can double the amount of lubricity in the fuel.
 Modern diesel engines rely, in part, on fuel to aid in the lubricating process.

-How can I add biodiesel to my operation?
+How can I add biodiesel to my operation

 If you’re a fleet and want to start using B20, just pump it into your diesel vehicles.
 Biodiesel blends don’t require any vehicle upgrades.
 If you are a retailer or a fleet that operates your own fueling site, biodiesel is also an easy switch from a supply and infrastructure standpoint.
-If you want blended fuel, ask your current diesel supplier if they can get you product.
+If you want blended fuel, ask your current diesel supplier if they can get you the product.
 Some biodiesel producers also supply blended fuel.
 To do your own blending, you will need a dedicated biodiesel storage tank and blending system.
-While there is an initial cost, the return on investment is often achieved in only six to 18 months.
+While there is an initial cost, the return on investment is often achieved in only 6 to 18 months.

 How popular is biodiesel?

 Biodiesel saw a nearly 600% increase in consumption over the last decade.
 Anecdotally, countless public and private fleets are using the fuel, including Ruan Transportation, FedEx, Florida Power & Light and the City of New York.
 In fact, you’ve probably used it too.

 REG delivers insightful content like this to your inbox in our e-newsletters.
 Sign up today.